minxu74/metadata_docs/docs/Notes/notes.md

     - A legacy API for harvesting thredds catalogs and generating publication records
     - the "push" publisher API (esg-publisher)

-9. The solr query used in the migration only searches the default local shard with port 8983, there is another local shard with port 8995 that is only used for GFDL CMIP6 data
+9. The solr query used in the migration only searches the default local shard with port 8983, there is another local shard with port 8995 that is only used for GFDL CMIP6 data. {++MX: It is not true anymore.
+There were CMIP5 data in the local shard with port 8995 too.
+So we migrated the CMIP5 and CMIP5 metadata on the shard.
+On Apr.
+12, 2025, we found that the ==obs4MIPs and other projects== are in the shared too!!!++}

 10. The other shards shown in the LLNL esg_search, are the "replica" shards at LLNL and are the synced copies of the remote shards.
-However, the GFDL's remote shard is dead, thus, the GFDL local replica shard (port: 8895) could be considered a local shard for migration purposes.
+However, the GFDL's remote shard is dead, thus, the GFDL local replica shard (port: 8995) could be considered a local shard for migration purposes.

 11. The esg search using the LLNL index is the distributed query by default, however, the distributed shards do not include the ANL and ORNL solr index.
 The esg search using the ANL or ORNL indexes only searches their local shards even when `distrib=True`.